Marketing Hot Takes: What We’re Watching Closely

 A property’s Google presence is often its

-true first impression.
+disproportionate share of search discovery.
 Even a strong website can’t compensate for an outdated or inconsistent Google Business Profile.

 Examples of micro-moments: